Connect with others who understand.

 One MyLupusTeam member said they were experiencing a sensation of “bugs underneath the skin.”
 Another member talked to their rheumatologist about a similar experience, who attributed the crawling sensation to neuropathy caused by fibromyalgia (a condition that causes widespread pain, tenderness, stiffness, and fatigue).

-This common phenomenon is sometimes referred to as a type of paresthesia.
-Without warning, many people with lupus may feel painless yet uncomfortable numbness, tingling, and crawling in the skin of their arms, legs, or feet.
-This sensation can vary slightly for everyone but is common among people living with lupus and other autoimmune diseases.
+This phenomenon is sometimes referred to as a type of paresthesia.
+Without warning, some people with lupus may feel painless yet uncomfortable numbness, tingling, and crawling in the skin of their arms, legs, feet, or other areas.
+This sensation can vary slightly for everyone but is known to occur among people living with lupus and other autoimmune diseases.

 According to the Lupus Foundation of America, lupus often damages the nervous system in the body by causing inflammation of the tissue around the nerves.
 This damage leads to paresthesias like crawling, burning, numbness, and tingling.